 The financial burden on these families is enormous and often felt years later, as they pay down a mortgage on the family home because of false charges stemming from a warranted spanking.

 The consequences of failing to mount an adequate defense, or accepting a plea-bargain is extreme.
 Research has shown that the victims of this type of malicious prosecution are often barred for life from owning a firearm.
 They are also permanently labeled a “domestic abuser.”
 A false arrest and conviction leaves a family in shambles, the charged person a felon and the family broke and separated.
 It actually leaves the disobedient child in a position of authority over the parent, knowing the parent cannot discipline them.
 This often ruins the child and eventually creates another felon for the state to deal with.

 Is Bernice Barrett, and the State, Motivated by State and Federal Dollars

 Are abuse charges enticing to Children’s Services and prosecutors?
 Every time the number of abuse cases rise, more dollars are awarded.

-The Observer finds the practice of prosecuting loving parents doing their parental duties is an abuse of the system and it is an egregious abuse of power of the Lincoln County District Attorney’s Office.
+The US~Observer finds the practice of prosecuting loving parents doing their parental duties as an abuse of the system and it is an egregious abuse of power by the Lincoln County District Attorney’s Office.